-But we’re at the mercy of service providers
+We’re all at the mercy of service providers

 Many are, it’s true.

 But you know what?
-That’s not new either.
+That’s not new, either.

 As long as there have been service providers, there have been mistakes, breaches, and policy screw-ups at service providers.

-Worse, it’s extremely poor security planning.
+And it’s extremely poor security planning.